dd9jn/rfc4880bis/crypto-refresh.md

 Ed25519Legacy | N/A | N/A | 32 octets of secret | 32 octets of R | 32 octets of S
 Curve25519Legacy | prefixed native | integer (see {{curve25519-secrets}}) | N/A | N/A | N/A

-For the native octet-string forms of EdDSA values, see {{RFC8032}}.
+For the native octet-string forms of Ed25519Legacy values, see {{RFC8032}}.
-For the native octet-string forms of ECDH secret scalars and points, see {{RFC7748}}.
+For the native octet-string forms of Curve25519Legacy secret scalars and points, see {{RFC7748}}.

 ## Symmetric-Key Algorithms {#symmetric-algos}